Microworks

 String Quartet | ca. 4 minutes

 This piece, a brief emulation of classical-era composition, was written for the biggest Mozart fan and all-around classical enthusiast I know - my father.
-Following traditional sonata form and filled with modulations, authentic cadences, and lots of chucking, I made him proud!
+Following traditional sonata form and filled with modulations, authentic cadences, and lots of "chucking" (my father's term for repetitive string staccati), I made him proud!

 Viola and Piano | ca. 2.5 minutes